Life brings challenges—but support is here

 After-hours appointments:

-Call (808) 596-8155 to schedule an appointment.
+Please call (808) 596-8155 to schedule an appointment.

 If you’re not eligible for the OHA Federal Relief Program, there are still other resources available across Hawaiʻi that can help with food, housing, and essential needs.